Thomas Monteath Douglas: Later life

-In 1851, he succeeded to the estate of "Douglas Support" under the entail of the Duchess of Douglas, and took the name Douglas in addition to his own.
+In 1851, he succeeded to the estate of "Douglas Support" (near Bellshill in Lanarkshire) under the entail of the Duchess of Douglas, and took the name Douglas in addition to his own.
 He never returned to India, but was promoted in due course to be major-general on 20 June 1854, lieutenant-general on 18 March 1856, and full general on 9 April 1865.
 In March 1865 he was made a Knight Commander of the Order of the Bath in recognition of his long services during the early years of the century.
 He died at Stonebyres in Lanarkshire in October 1868.

 Legacy

 At the end of his life he commissioned the Monteath Mausoleum which was built to the north of Jedburgh near Ancrum.
 The land belonged to his son in law Sir William Monteath Scott.
 The mausoleum was designed by the Edinburgh architects Peddie & Kinnear.
 The building is dated 1864 which is four years before Douglas died.
 In 2014 a group was formed to organise a renovation of the building which was complete in 2019.

-In 2013 a series of 31 paintings made by Ghulam Ali Khan were placed for auction at Bonhams by an anonymous buyer.
+In 2013 a series of 31 paintings made by Ghulam Ali Khan were placed for auction at Bonhams by an anonymous seller.
 The 31 paintings were enclosed in their original presentation box.
 The paintings were of views of Delhi and they include portraits of the last Emperor of Delhi Bahadur Shah Zafar and his sons.
 These are some of the last examples of this artist who died in 1855.
 In 1857 Queen Victoria becoming Empress of India.
 The recipient of the paintings is not explicit but the auctioneers believed that the "Captain Douglas" mentioned was this man.